ahumblenerd/v4/src/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I'm a engineer based out of Kochi, Kerala specialising in high scalable backend applications with a proven track record in building applications ranging from SaaS to payment processing systems.
+I'm a fintech engineer based out of Bengaluru, specialising in high scalable backend applications with a proven track record in building applications ranging from SaaS to payment processing systems.